DrMicrobit/lllm_suit/tests/02_Galaga_yolo/README.md

 # Building a Galaga game with AI, the YOLO approach

+## TL;DR;

+1. The models have between no and only a vague idea of what a Galaga game is.
+2. Models with probably 'best' idea: GPT5 and Sonnet 4.5
+3. Qwen and Gemini build more or less SPace Invaders.
+4. As one does not know what the models know and what not, a specification document is probably always needed for many use cases.

 ## Models tested

 Online models I tested (via web interfaces) to establish a base line: